getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{ { default } }` as one of the items.

-For more information, check out [aggregate errors with custom fingerprints](https://blog.sentry.io/2018/01/18/setting-up-custom-fingerprints).
+For more information, check out [Aggregate Errors with Custom Fingerprints](https://blog.sentry.io/2018/01/18/setting-up-custom-fingerprints).

 &nbsp;
 #### Minimal Example